-This idyllic island is fringed by fabulous beaches, the best of which have only recently become accessible to the public, after 50 years of use by the US navv.
+This idyllic island is fringed by fabulous beaches, the best of which became accessible to the public only in the early 2000s, after 50 years of use by the US navy.
 Parts of the island's wildlife refuge can be accessed by hiking and mountain-biking trails.
 In the island's only town, Isabel Segunda, locals on horseback outnumber cars, and there is a fort, lighthouse, and an art gallery.
 Try paddling a kayak at night at Bahía de Fosforescente for an experience you'll always remember.
 Better yet, take a nocturnal dip in the waters and watch yourself glow (see pp16-17).